nlaeeq/Covid19_DataCleaning/README.md

 ### DATASET OVERVIEW:

-For this project, I have used [Coronavirus (COVID-19) Deaths](https://ourworldindata.org/covid-deaths) dataset, which has been published on Our World In Data website, completely open access under the [Creative Commons BY license](https://creativecommons.org/licenses/by/4.0/).
+For this project, I have used [**Coronavirus (COVID-19) Deaths**](https://ourworldindata.org/covid-deaths) dataset, which has been published on Our World In Data website, completely open access under the [**Creative Commons BY license**](https://creativecommons.org/licenses/by/4.0/).
 This dataset updates on weekly basis and includes values since 3rd January 2020.

 **Citation:**